 As I have mentioned above, I probably had unboxing, checking the accessories, testing and playing these models for over 200 times, and I know what I’m talking about 🙂 Ibanez V50NJP and VC50NJP are the best starter packs you can buy, period!
 If you asked me, I would go for Cort AD810 as I had stated this in a separate review of that guitar, but there are not many differences between them.
 Just listen and decide for yourself.

-Most people have commented on above video as they liked the Cort model better in lead playing (or let’s say single line playing) and liked the Ibanez model in rhythm playing.
+Most people have commented on the above video as they liked the Cort model better in lead playing (or let’s say single line playing) and liked the Ibanez model in rhythm playing.
 As you can see in the video, my colleague and I had the chance to play with both in the same musical scenario.
 I must say I felt much more comfortable with AD810.

-PS: Please also do not forget that there is also a concert body version of the same model, called Ibanez VC50NJP.
+PS: Please also do not forget that there is also a concert body version of the same model, called Ibanez VC50NJP (Not in production anymore).

 The only difference is the guitar has a concert shape body!
 But as the body form changes, the overall tonality will also change, maybe not so much?
 Or a bit?
 You decide below?
 Please have a look at the video, played by Selçuk Uzunhasanoğlu.

 *Note that, on some websites, you might see the model names as IVJ…It’s completely same guitar, I believe the model names have been altered after CITES!

 Get your Ibanez V50NJP or VC50NJP Jampack from the best musical instruments store on this planet, Thomann.

 By the way, I have recently published “25 Best Selling Acoustic Guitars For Beginners and Intermediate Players” review which also includes Ibanez VC50NJP Jampack as well.
 Do not forget to check this out before you buy your guitar 🙂